History of Western United FC: Home stadium plans and first Championship (2021–22)

 It was announced that the parent company of Western United were to begin construction on their new proposed home ground Wyndham City Stadium to be completed in 2021 on 25 October 2021 located in Tarneit (part of the south-western suburbs in Melbourne) to have a capacity of 15,000.
 When fixtures were announced for the 2021–22 A-League Men season, the Western Melbourne Group proposed a plan to South Melbourne FC to play seven of their home games at Lakeside Stadium (home of South Melbourne).
 The plan was rejected by South Melbourne FC on 24 September 2021 for reasons to Western United as having Lakeside Stadium and Albert Park as permanent home grounds for South Melbourne with their licensing arrangements to stay the same for decades.
 Although two out of four home games in 2021 were reported as Lakeside Stadium, it brought controversy and arguments from South Melbourne FC of letting Western United play seven of their home games for the 2021–22 season as the club's proposed home stadium is still not built yet.
 A week later, the fixtures to be played at Lakeside Stadium were moved to AAMI Park.

 The club announced that the development plans for their new training facilities and stadium grandstand was approved.
 Eight days after the announcement, construction officially began on the new training facilities and stadium grandstand.

 After not reaching the Finals series the previous season, Western United had finished 3rd in the regular season qualifying for the elimination-finals against Wellington Phoenix.
 The elimination-final match resulted in a 1–0 victory for Western United via an early goal for Aleksandar Prijović to send them to the two-legged semi-finals against rivals Melbourne Victory.
 The first leg was a 1–0 loss, but recovered to win 4–1 in the second leg to reach the Grand Final for the first time.
-The Grand Final was won by Western United, 2–0 over locals Melbourne City infront of over 22,000 spectators, winning the club's first trophy in their history.
+The Grand Final was won by Western United, 2–0 over locals Melbourne City in front of over 22,000 spectators, winning the club's first trophy in their history.